rikilele/pokemon-go-bp/README.md

 - Ultra League (Max CP: 2500)
 - Master League (No CP Limit)

-The Great and Ultra leagues are of special interest because their of their CP caps.
+The Great and Ultra leagues are of special interest because of their CP caps.
-By standardizing all Pokemon to a certain CP, Pokemon that used to be strong because of their high CPs cannot enjoy that benefit anymore.
+By standardizing all Pokemon to a certain CP, Pokemon that used to be strong due to their high CP values cannot enjoy that benefit anymore.
-As a result, we see crazy results like Alolan Raticate beating Tyranitar.
+As a result, we see crazy results like Alolan Raticates regularly beating Tyranitars in battles.

-Now that CPs are fixed, we need a measure of a Pokemon's strength other than the CP.
+We now need a measure of a Pokemon's strength other than the CP for PVP battles.

+And the BP does it.

-### How the BP is calculated
+### BP Calculation

 The battle logic of Pokemon GO is explained in detail [here](https://pokemongo.gamepress.gg/damage-mechanics).